eile/thesis/README.md

 Eyescale
 ========

 CMake super project for all Eyescale software.
-Not yet functional.